Global Media Forum 2019: Press freedom linked to media credibility | DW | 29.05.2019

-With journalists and media organizations losing some of their credibility, authorities find it easier to curtail press freedom.
+With journalists and media organizations losing some of their credibility, authorities are finding it easier to curtail freedoms.
 Asian journalists explored ways to deal with the situation at DW's Global Media Forum.

 US President Donald Trump's dismissal of mainstream media as "fake news" entities has reverberated across the world, with right-wing regimes and military rulers increasingly targeting journalists and media organizations.